Get started

 Cons:

-- Not ranked on Artificial Analysis Speech Arena, making independent quality comparison difficult
+• Aura-2 not ranked on the Artificial Analysis Realtime TTS Arena, making independent quality comparison difficult

-Best for: Telephony-first deployments where minimum time-to-first-audio is the overriding priority.
+Best for: Telephony-first deployments where minimum time-to-first-byte is the overriding priority.

 Pros:

-- 40ms time-to-first-audio, fastest available.
+• Around 40ms time-to-first-byte on Sonic 3 Turbo, among the lowest published.
 For outbound calls where the first 500ms determine whether the caller stays, this speed matters

 Cons: